Research assistant – casual position

 The successful candidate will work with, and directly report to, Dr. Tobias Wiggins at Athabasca University.
 Dr. Tobias Wiggins will provide adequate training for the research, methodological, and technological skills that will be required.

-This position is comprised of 40 hours over a 4-month period, with approximately 10 hours per month.
+This is a 50-hour casual position distributed over six months, up to one year.
 The number of weekly hours will vary.
 Rate of pay commensurate with experience and collective agreement provisions.

 Given the identity-focused nature of this position, transgender, non-binary, gender nonconforming, and Two Spirit candidates will be prioritized for the research assistantship.
 Athabasca University and the researchers are committed to support equity in employment and research opportunities.
 We strongly encourage applications from Indigenous people, people of colour, people with disabilities, 2SLGBTQ+ people, women, and other historically marginalized groups.
 Applicants are welcome, but not required, to self‐identify in their letter of application.